Fraser-Fort George Regional Hospital District

 • Valemount Health Centre

-All members of the Regional District of Fraser-Fort George Board of Directors serve as Directors with the Regional Hospital District.
-The Chair is Joan Atkinson (District of Mackenzie) and the Acting Chair is Kyle Sampson (City of Prince George).
+All members of the Regional District of Fraser-Fort George Board of Directors serve as Regional Hospital District Directors, and the Chair is Joan Atkinson and the Vice Chair is Kyle Sampson.

-On September 12, 2024 the Fraser-Fort George Regional Hospital District Board of Directors voted in support of a capital expenditure bylaw to authorize $318,712,000 in RHD funding for the patient care tower at UHNBC.
+In September 2024 the Regional Hospital District Board of Directors approved $318,712,000 in funding for a new patient care tower at UHNBC

 Funding healthcare projects

-The financial planning and budgeting for capital investments in healthcare facilities is carried out by regional health authorities, like the Northern Health Authority.
-Typically, RHDs cover up to 40% of the capital costs, while the remaining 60% is provided by the health authority through:
+Regional health authorities, like the Northern Health Authority carry out the financial planning and budgeting for capital investments in healthcare facilities.
+Typically, regional hospital districts cover up to 40% of the capital costs and the remaining 60% is provided by the health authority through:

 • provincial funding for specific capital projects